- 464 views

 If you decide to drive from Milan then it will take roughly the same amount of time although this does mean that you could feasibly combine your trip to the lake with a stop at the nearby Lake Como.
 Once you reach Lugano you can always take a bus or ferry to explore the rest of the amazing sights that Lake Lugano has to offer.

-Lying at the bottom of Mount Campo dei Fiori, Lake Varese is unlike any of the other lakes in the region and as such offers up a completely different holiday experience.
+Lying at the bottom of Mount Campo dei Fiori, Lake Varese is unlike any of the other lakes in the region and offers up a completely different holiday experience.
 While the lake itself is beautiful to behold and is certainly set in a lovely landscape, there isn't much in the way of 'must-see' attractions or tourist facilities.
 For people looking for a quiet and relaxing day out in nature, however, it is ideal as you can cycle around the picturesque lakeside scenery in peace.
-While Lake Varese may be short on sights and elegant lakeside villas, it more than makes up for it with the incredible scenery on show as forests border the lake and mountains rear up dramatically in the distance.
+While Lake Varese may be short on sights and elegant lakeside villas, it more than makes up for it with the incredible scenery available, as forests border the lake and mountains rear up dramatically in the distance.

 - Cycle around the picturesque lakeside scenery and enjoy the peace and quiet amongst nature.